๐Ÿ’ฐ Used Launch Monitors: Worth It?

 It can be, if you buy the right model and check it thoroughly.
 Radar-based units (Garmin R10, FlightScope Mevo+) are the safest used buys because they have no fragile camera components.
 Camera-based units carry more risk.
 Always test the unit in person when possible, and use platforms with buyer protection (eBay, Amazon Renewed) for online purchases.

 Almost never.
 Garmin, FlightScope, Rapsodo, and SkyTrak all limit warranties to the original purchaser with proof of purchase.
 When you buy used, you're buying without manufacturer warranty coverage.
-This is why used prices should be significantly lower than new — you're accepting the risk of no warranty support.
+This is why used prices should be significantly lower than new โ€” you're accepting the risk of no warranty support.

-The Garmin R10 at $300–400 used is the best overall value.
-It's radar-based (durable, no camera degradation), Garmin keeps the firmware updated, and the $200+ savings vs new is significant.
-For a premium used buy, the FlightScope Mevo+ at $1,200–1,400 saves $500–800 on a 27-metric tour-grade unit.
+The Garmin R10 is the best overall used value โ€” it's radar-based (durable, no camera degradation), Garmin keeps the firmware updated, and used units regularly appear in the $300โ€“400 range vs the $599 retail price.
+For a premium used buy, the FlightScope Mevo+ (now discontinued) offers 27 metrics on a durable radar platform; used units are surfacing in the $1,300โ€“1,600 range as owners upgrade to the Gen2.